+where $\gamma(Q)$ time-dependent quantity (details of calculation discussed in Appendix).
+If the Hilbert space is finite, then $\gamma(Q)$ is a constant for given $N_1$ and $N_2$ \cite{BanLak04}; in particular, if $N_1=N_2$, then $\gamma \approx 0.6$.

-In Fig. \ref{fig:6}, entanglement entropy between the two rotors is plotted as a function of time for three cases. (a) For $K = 0.6, k_p=2$, $\langle S \rangle$ saturates though it fluctuates about an average value.
-Once a quantum steady state in the form of localization emerges, entropy production is effectively stopped.
-In agreement with Figs. \ref{fig:2}(c,d), saturated $\langle S \rangle$ is another indication of emergent dynamical localization. (b) For $K = 2, k_p=2$, corresponding to the mean energy and wavefunction profiles shown in Fig. \ref{fig:2}(e,f), and for $t \gg 1$, the entanglement entropy has an approximate logarithmic dependence on time.
-By using the effective dimension $N_1^{\rm eff}(t)$ at time $t$ in Eq. \ref{eq:entropy}, the resulting estimate of entanglement, shown as the dashed line in Fig. \ref{fig:6}(b), deviates from the numerically computed entanglement.
-However, this dashed line provides a reasonably correct estimate of the rate of entanglement growth rate.
-Let us recall that $K = 2, k_p=2$ corresponds to quantum sub-diffusion, and the evolving wavefunction has an (approximately) exponential profile as seen in Fig. \ref{fig:2}(f) and this cannot be regarded as a random state in the sense of RMT.
-It is indeed surprising that an RMT-based measure in Eq. \ref{eq:entropy} gives an approximately correct estimate of entanglement growth rate for a non-random state. (c) For $K=k_p=7.5$, the quantum diffusive behaviour manifests as logarithmic growth of entanglement (Fig. \ref{fig:6}(c)).
-As done in the case of Fig. \ref{fig:6}(b), an effective dimension $N_1^{\rm eff}(t)$ is used to estimate $\langle S \rangle$.
-This estimate (dashed line) in is consistent with the numerically computed entanglement production rate (blue line).
+Figure \ref{fig:6} displays entanglement entropy as a function of time for three cases. (a) For $K = 0.6, k_p=2$, a quantum steady state in the form of localization emerges, and entanglement saturates though it fluctuates about an average value.
+Entropy production is effectively stops.
+Consistent with Figs. \ref{fig:2}(c,d), this is another indicator of emergent dynamical localization. (b) For $K = 2, k_p=2$, in Figs. \ref{fig:2}(e,f), and for $t \gg 1$, the $S(t)$ has logarithmic dependence on time.
+The RMT estimate obtained using Eq.
+15 and 16, shown as the dashed line, deviates from the numerically computed entanglement.
+However, it provides a reasonable estimate of the entanglement growth rate.
+Let us recall that $K = 2, k_p=2$ corresponds to quantum sub-diffusion, and the evolving wavefunction has an (approximately) exponential profile as seen in Fig. \ref{fig:2}(f).
+This cannot be regarded as a random state in the sense of RMT.
+This observation raises interesting questions and suggests that the RMT average in Eq. \ref{eq:entropy} is useful even when the system is not consistent with RMT-type assumptions. (c) For $K=k_p=7.5$, the quantum diffusive behaviour manifests in logarithmic growth of entanglement (Fig. \ref{fig:6}(c)).
+As in the case of Fig. \ref{fig:6}(b), our RMT estimate is consistent with the numerically computed entanglement production rate (blue line).